Which procedure is used to treat left colon cancer?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The procedure used to treat left colon cancer is a left hemicolectomy with colo-colon anastomosis.
-This surgical method involves the resection of the left side of the colon, which typically includes the descending colon and part of the transverse colon, and it is often indicated for cancers located in that region.
-Following the removal of the cancerous section, the two remaining ends of the colon are reconnected (anastomosis), allowing for the restoration of intestinal continuity and normal bowel function.
+The most appropriate procedure for treating left colon cancer is a left hemicolectomy with colo-colon anastomosis.
+This surgical approach involves the resection of the affected portion of the colon on the left side, which typically includes the sigmoid colon and possibly part of the descending colon, depending on the extent of the disease.
+After the resection, the two ends of the colon are then reconnected through a colo-colon anastomosis, allowing for continuity in the gastrointestinal tract.

 Subscribe